gusirosx/session-authentication/README.md

 Copyright (c) 2022 Gustavo Rodrigues

-Please feel free to create a new issue if you come across one or want a new feature to be added.
-I am looking for contributors, feel free to send pull requests.

-##TODO List##
+## List of improvements to be made
-- [X] Role-based authorization including group permissions
+- [ ] Role-based authorization including group permissions
-- [X] Improve the API to include a consistent error payload
+- [ ] Improve the API to include a consistent error payload
 - [ ] Activity Logs
-- [ ] Encrypted passworda
+- [ ] Encrypted password
-- [ ] Improve documentation
+- [ ] Improved documentation
 - [ ] Add TLS support for the end point's
 - [ ] Add support for databases

+Please feel free to create a new issue if you come across one or want a new feature to be added.
+I am looking for contributors, feel free to send pull requests.